ClementiGroup/LSDMap-DM-d-MD/README.md

 	git clone git://git.code.sf.net/p/dmaps-gromacs/code dmaps-gromacs-code

-   Note that the package includes a modified version of GROMACS 4.6.1.
+   Note that the package contains a modified version of GROMACS 4.6.1.
 Once cloned, follow the following steps to install the package:

    a.
 Create the GROMACS Makefile.
 The modified version of GROMACS should